HannahGuo/RankedRecords/README.md

 ### Run Instructions
 1. cd into client folder and run `npm install` then `npm start`
    - This will start the react app on localhost:3000
-2. cd into server folder and run `npm install` then `node server.ts`
+2. cd into server folder and run `npm install` then `node server.js`
    - This will start the server on localhost:3001

 ### Environment Configurations